-- RESPIRATORY PROTECTION Use filtering face piece respirator ("dust mask") tested and approved under appropriate government standards such as NIOSH (US), CSA (Canada), CEN (EU), or JIS (Japan) where exposure limits may be exceeded or for additional worker comfort or symptom relief.
-Use respiratory protection in accordance with jurisdictional regulatory requirements similar to the OSHA respiratory protection standard 29CFR 1910.134 following a determination of risk from potential exposures. - EYE PROTECTION Approved goggles or tight fitting safety glasses are recommended to when excessive exposures to dust may occur (e.g. during clean up) and when eye irritation may occur. - PROTECTIVE GLOVES Cloth, canvas, or leather gloves are recommended to prevent direct contact and to minimize potential slivers or mechanical irritation from handling product. - OTHER PROTECTIVE CLOTHING OR EQUIPMENT Outer garments which cover the arms may be desirable in extremely dusty areas. - WORK/HYGIENE PRACTICES Follow good hygienic and housekeeping practices.
+RESPIRATORY PROTECTION - Use filtering face piece respirator ("dust mask") tested and approved under appropriate government standards such as NIOSH (US),CSA (Canada), CEN (EU), or JIS (Japan) where ventilation is not possible and exposure limits may be exceeded or for additional worker comfort or symptom relief.
+Use respiratory protection in accordance with jurisdictional regulatory requirements similar to the OSHA respiratory protection standard 29CFR 1910.134 following a determination of risk from potential exposures.

+EYE PROTECTION - Approved goggles or tight fitting safety glasses are recommended when excessive exposures to dust may occur (e.g. during clean up) and when eye irritation may occur.

+PROTECTIVE GLOVES - Cloth, canvas, or leather gloves are recommended to prevent direct contact and to minimize potential slivers or mechanical irritation from handling product.

+OTHER PROTECTIVE CLOTHING OR EQUIPMENT - Outer garments which cover the arms may be desirable in extremely dusty areas.

+WORK/HYGIENE PRACTICES - Follow good hygienic and housekeeping practices.
 Clean up areas where product dust settles to avoid excessive accumulation of this combustible material.
 Minimize compressed air blowdown or other practices that generate high airborne-dust concentrations.